When I like a song, I play it until I hate it

 Method 3: Loop a YouTube video with Web Browser

 There is another way to repeat a YouTube video, which I recently discovered.
 The trick here is to play the YouTube video within the Web browser on Android.
+Sorry iOS users.
 By default, YouTube will redirect you to its mobile site where you cannot loop a video.
 To get to the desktop site, tap on the menu option and select “Request Desktop Site”.
 Once you do that, you will see the loop option just like you see in the desktop version.

-4. Now, Zoom in and long press on the video, this will bring up the right-click menu.
+3. Search and play a video of your choice.
+Now, Zoom in and long press on the video, this will bring up the right-click menu.
 From the options, select the “Loop” option.

-Wrapping Up: Loop YouTube Videos on Android/iOS
+Wrapping Up: Loop YouTube Videos on Android and iOS

 So, there you go; these are some ways to play YouTube videos on a loop on both Android and iOS.
 Depending on your requirement, you can either play YouTube video inside the official YouTube app using the Playlist feature or use a third-party app or the web browser.

-Do you know any other way to play YouTube videos in the background, let me know in the comment section below.
+Do you know any other way to play YouTube videos in the background, let me know in the comment section below?